Jvlsc/FullStack-Course/part0/exercise04.md

 ## Conclusion:

 The diagram above shows the process of the user creating a new note in a traditional web application.
-The problem with this approach is that the page is reloaded once the new note is created, producing 5 HTTP requests and bad user experience.
+The problem with this approach is that the page is reloaded once the new note is created, producing 4 additional `HTTP` requests and bad user experience.

 ---
 ---